wp-plugins/add-meta-tags/readme.txt

 * Supports the addition of the `NOINDEX,FOLLOW` options to the *robots* meta tag on category, tag, author, time based archives and search results.
 The option to exclude the first page of each of the aforementioned archives from this rule is provided.
 * Metadata review mode.
 When enabled, WordPress users with administrator privileges see a box (right above the post's content) containing the metadata exactly as it is added in the HTML head and body for easier examination.
 The box is displayed on posts, pages, attachments and custom post types.
 * Supports reading data, such as custom descriptions, keywords, custom titles, etc from external fields and thus makes the migration from other plugins extremely easy.
-* Semantic breadcrumb generation.
-Among other template tags, a basic template tag for the generation of a *semantic breadcrumb trail* for hierarchically structured content types, such as pages, has been included for use in your themes ([read more](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Semantic_Breadcrumbs))

 **Customization through the User Interface**